European leaders decry Elon Musk's meddling – DW – 01/06/2025

 Macron, Starmer also criticize Musk

-Musk has praised Tommy Robinson, one of the UK's most extreme and well-known far-right agitators.
+Musk had praised Tommy Robinson, one of the UK's most extreme and well-known far-right agitators.

 "Those that are spreading lies and misinformation as far and as wide as possible, they're not interested in victims, they're interested in themselves," Starmer told a press conference, without mentioning Musk by name.